 When the student is calm, it’s time to approach him or her and convey whatever consequence there is according to your rules or the school’s policy.
 Be consistent in applying rules but do it with a soft voice.
 Addressing the problem by talking about the attitude instead of attacking the student, conveys a touch of understanding.

 You will get a sense of fulfillment getting the student to speak up.
-It’s even a big achievement seeing the teenager come to class the next day well-behaved with your class seeing him or her being respectful to you.
+It’s even fulfilling to see the teenager come to class the next day well-behaved.
 One thing they will conclude here: that you as their teacher have handled things well.
-As you close the case, you’ve just built great authority that’s worth respecting.

 5) TREAT THE STUDENT NICELY